hamidzr/webcam-mods/README.md

 Interactively pad your camera output with arrow keys `alt+arrowkeys` while keeping the output framesize fixed.

+#### Record & Replay

+Record and replay your camera feed on the fly.
+While you're in any of the other modes above press `r` to start recording and press `p` to stop recording and start replaying in a loop.

+_For entertainment purposes only_

 ## Installation

 You might need to include the root directory in your `$PYTHONPATH`.
 To do so run the following: